sergiocarracedo/blog/content/blog/2023/2023-11-18-cache-to-decouple/index.md

 This caching strategy in low TTL is a very good solution to decouple the infra and the view:

 - Developers doesn't need to think about how to get the data to minimize the requests in the view layer.
 If you need the list of the categories in a sub-component you ask for it, don't need to about if another component is requesting the same data.
-- Avoids to maintain a global app state (stores)
+- Avoids maintaining a global app state (stores)
-- Makes more natural to do multiple requests follow the contract in a repository patterns to get the data you need in the repository layer, and do the join in the infra layer.
+- Makes more natural to do multiple requests follow the contract in a repository pattern to get the data you need in the repository layer, and do the join in the infra layer.
 - In general terms simplifies the code complexity.
 - No cache invalidation challenged (as the TTL is very low) (Maybe for some very specific use cases)